 Public Transport

-Oberon NSW is accessible by public transport:-
+Oberon NSW is accessible by public transport (weekdays only):-

 - There are twice daily bus services to and from Bathurst.
 Click here for Newman’s Bus Service – Timetable and Fares.
+Contact Newmans Bus Service (if travelling from Oberon to Bathurst to catch the Bathurst Train) on 6331 5767 or 0417 254 915

 Oberon Visitor Information Centre